 To boost the effectiveness of the primer to hide the dark paint colors, tint the primer with a gray color or a color similar to the topcoat you’re planning to use.
 For maximum concealment over dark paint colors, apply two coats of paint primer and sealer, and allow the primer to thoroughly dry before applying the next coat.
 If you skip this step, you will surely spend more money on paint.

 Before you prime, make sure that the surface is sound and free of peeling paint or structural problems.
 Following conventional methods for prepping the surface, such as filling nail holes, sanding rough spots.
 Many professionals recommend that you wash the walls with a solution comprised of mild dish detergent and warm water to remove dirt, grease or grime.
 Cleaning the walls improves adhesion of the primer to the surface and increases coverage.

-Check out this demonstration from our paint partners at Sherwin Williams, showing the effectiveness of using a gray primer, versus white or pink:
+Check out this demonstration from our paint partners at Sherwin WilliamsLink opens in a new tab, showing the effectiveness of using a gray primer, versus white or pink: